-- The Asian Steppe Wild Cat, also known as the Indian Desert or Asiatic Wild Cat.
+- The Asian Steppe Wild Cat is also known as the Indian Desert or Asiatic Wild Cat.

 Wild Cat Descriptions

-Nevertheless, there are considered to be at the minimum five varying subspecies namely:
+Nevertheless, there are considered to be the minimum of five varying subspecies namely:

 - s. lybica, commonly known as the African wildcat